-Personally, we aren’t fans of Phuket’s seedy red light district, but if you’re curious you can be thoroughly wowed by the neon lights, elaborately dressed ladyboys, and crazy bar scenes along Bangla Road.
-Try walking down it if you dare – it’ can be fun and 100% possible to enjoy the evening without any undesirable side effects.
+Personally, we aren’t fans of Phuket’s seedy red light district.
+But if you’re curious, you can be thoroughly wowed by the neon lights, elaborately dressed ladyboys, and crazy bar scenes along Bangla Road.
+Try walking down it if you dare – it’s 100% possible to enjoy the evening without any undesirable side effects.

 Three tips to make your Bangla Road experience memorable:

 1) Don’t go to a Ping Pong show.
 It’s vulgar and you won’t be able to forget what you’ve seen.
-Drink prices are shocking, too.
+Drink prices are shockingly high, too.

 2) Expect to pay a few hundred baht for a picture with a bedazzled ladyboy.
 They won’t do it for free – and why should they?

 3) Only buy drinks from establishments where the prices are clearly displayed on the menus.
 Otherwise, you risk getting an outrageous bill at the end of the evening.

 Have fun on Patong Beach

 For as much bad press Patong Beach receives, we had a good experience there.
 The beach was very clean, we had easy access to unlimited restaurants and bars along the main road, and umbrellas and beach mats were available to rent for only 100 THB a pop.
 The parking was a bit tight, but that’s the only negative thing we have to say.